-Let’s take a general tour through the new interface.
-Begin on the left-hand pane by choosing a preset.
-The effects are organized into categories by artistic style.
-Disclose any of the folders to view the different factory presets.
-The thumbnails display a quick preview of what each preset does to your photo.
+Along the left side of the screen in Snap Art, presets are organized into categories by artistic style.
+Disclose any of the folders to view the different looks.
+The thumbnails display a sample of what each preset does to your photo.
 You can display these thumbnails in 2 or 3 groups with the button at the top.
-I’ll stretch out the pane to make the thumbnails a little larger.
-All I need to do is click on the edge of the pane and drag out to the new size.
+You can also stretch out the pane to make the thumbnail previews larger.

-If you know what look you’re after, use the search.
-For example I’ll type ‘OIL’ into the search bar to display all of the presets that match this description.
+If you know what look you’re after, use the search at the top of the panel.
+For example, typing ‘OIL’ into the search bar will display all of the presets that match that description.
 The buttons at the top refine the search.
-When you have a bunch of folders open, use the collapse all button--it’s right here next to the search bar.
-The X button removes your search terms.
+When you have a bunch of folders open, use the Collapse All button next to the search bar.
+The “X” button removes your search terms.

-If you aren’t sure of what look you’re after.
-Start with the Effects Tour folder.
+If you aren’t sure of what look you’re after, try the Effects Tour folder.
 It contains a sample of presets from each of the artistic styles.
-Once you make a selection, the chosen effect will show in the preview, here in the middle.
-Now I’ll hide the left pane with the arrow button on the side.
-This will give me a little more screen-real estate to work with.
+When you make a selection, the preset will be applied to the large preview image in the middle of the screen.
+For a larger view, you can hide the docks with the arrow buttons.

-Let’s save the entire look as a custom user preset.
-To do so, press the plus button at the top of the presets pane on the left or press CTRL+S or ⌘+S. Saving it will record all of the parameter adjustments and any masks that we’ve set to achieve this look.
-Give it a title, category, and description so you can remember what you did.
-From now on, this new preset will be available in the list of presets.
+Let’s save the look we created as a user preset.
+Press the plus button at the top of the presets pane on the left or press CTRL+S or CMD+S. Saving it will record all of the parameter adjustments set to achieve the look.
+With a title, category, and description, this new preset will always be available in the list of presets.
 You can use the user button, at the top, to display any setting that you’ve customized and saved.